rust-lang/rust-by-example/examples/path/input.md

 The `Path` struct represents file paths in the underlying filesystem.
 There are two flavors of `Path`: `posix::Path`, for UNIX-like systems, and `windows::Path`, for Windows.
-The prelude exports the appropriate platform-specific `Path` variant.
+You don't need to import them.
+The global `Path` is appropriate for the current platform.

 A `Path` can be created from almost any type that implements the `BytesContainer` trait, like a string, and provides several methods to get